Gravel Cycling Strade Bianche

 12 km asphalt and 34 km gravel

-Today is consacrated to explore all the villages and hamlet of Chianti Senese.
-Start from your “castle di Spaltenna” in Gaiole and reach Castello di Brolio afer 10 km.
+Start from your “castle di Spaltenna” in Gaiole and reach Castello di Brolio after 10 km.
 Here the caffe at agribar in front of winery is a must: all cyclists, locals and visitors seems to meet there.

-After you can ride into the gravel section of Eroica, is short and then you will ride on very secondary scenery roads until Castelnuvo Berardenga.
+After you can ride into the gravel section of Eroica, is short and then you will ride on very secondary scenery roads until Castelnuovo Berardenga.
 It worth a visit and if you are there for lunch time offer many options.
 Back to the saddle and encounter other small borgo: San Gusmé and villa a Sesta.
 Back to Brolio: to return to Gaiole you have 2 options, one road downhill and flat so somewhat easy, or challenge uphill to Castagnoli, downhill to castello di Meleto.

 distance 54 km +1013 m / -1012 m